 Textiles and Denim may not be ideal well with this tool.
 Also Multi-Prong studs or smaller pronged studs may not be ideal to be used with this tool.

-Blade width can be adjusted from 1/4 inch to 1 inch and all size studs in between.
+Blade width can be adjusted from One-Fourth inch through to One inch apart in increments of 1/8 inch.

 Instructions for use: